ElektraInitiative/libelektra/doc/decisions/0_drafts/header_file_structure.md

 Plugins do not declare their API via header files.
 Their headers are never installed and can be named any way the developer wants.

+Importantly, however, headers belonging to plugins must not be used outside the plugin.

+### Tools

+Tools do not have a C API, so their headers are also never installed.
+Consequently, there are no naming rules for header files belonging to tools.

+Just like with plugins, the headers belonging to tools must not be used elsewhere.

 ### Tests

 For category 2 from above (private but needs to be tested), one of the following should be done: